Joe-Costa/ClusterPopulator/README.md

 # ClusterPopulator

 Generate realistic business file structures with sample data.
+<br><br>
-Creates directories and files that simulate a typical enterprise file share for more realistic product demos.
+This tool creates directories and files that simulate a typical enterprise file share for more realistic product demos, including realistic timestamps

 ## Installation